Jiggaboy/dopamine_simulation/README.md

 # dopamine_simulation

+## How to use it

+Clone a branch.
+An initial configurations is (usually) set up and the first run can be started without further fine tuning.

+First of all, a connectivity matrix has to be created.
+Run 'python -m connectivity_matrix' in order to do so.

+Next, you can simulate the network according to the configuration using the command 'python -m model_looper'.
+Ensure that the same configuration is defined in both files since these steps could be independent from each other.

+## Terminology

 Transfer function (tf): The accumulated input is transferred to a output rate according to a sigmoidal function.

 ## Landscape